 For patients who do not have an adequate amount of tissue in the abdomen, Dr. Miller explains that GAP Flap or S-Gap Flap surgery may be an excellent option.
 Both techniques are designed to remove skin, fat, and small blood vessels from the buttocks and transfer them to the chest to form a new breast mound.
 In addition to achieving natural-looking breasts, he notes that patients who undergo S-Gap Flap reconstruction often benefit from a subtle buttock lift.

 Ultimately, Dr. Miller says breast reconstruction has come a long way since it was first conducted, and the right technique performed for the right individual can often create beautiful, natural-looking results.
 As every method has its advantages and disadvantages, he says the key to achieving optimal outcomes is for patients to consult with a highly qualified and experienced reconstructive surgeon who can help them determine the most appropriate approach based on their unique needs and goals.

-Led by Dr. Miller, the Ohio State University Department of Plastic Surgery is comprised of 16 highly-respected plastic and reconstructive surgeons.
+Led by Dr. Miller, The Ohio State University Department of Plastic and Reconstructive Surgery is comprised of 16 highly-respected plastic and reconstructive surgeons.
 As one of the cornerstones of the practice’s research program, the doctors are specialty-trained in the most effective and advanced breast reconstruction techniques available.
 For each and every reconstructive case, the OSU surgeons take a team approach that includes collaboration with the patient’s oncologist and primary care physician to ensure appropriate decisions are made and optimal outcomes are achieved.

 915 Olentangy River Road